This Icebreaker questions list is full of thoughtful or light-hearted questions intended to warm up interactions during

 ICEBREAKER QUESTIONS EBOOK

 Icebreaker questions list you can ask in every meeting during the COVID-19 pandemic.

-Good icebreaker questions are designed to draw out your employee, but not make him cringe or feel embarrassed.
+Good icebreaker questions are designed to draw out your employee and boost employee morale, but not make him cringe or feel embarrassed.

 Living in fear has an adverse effect on physical and mental well-being, which can be somewhat eased by your empathetic questions and unconditional support.